-- peaceful resolution of disputes-defending the principle under the current U.S.-led international order that disputes between countries should be resolved peacefully, without coercion, intimidation, threats, or the use of force, and in a manner consistent with international law, and resisting the emergence of an alternative "right-makes-right" approach to international affairs; - freedom of the seas-defending the principle under the current U.S.-led international order of freedom of seas, meaning the rights, freedoms, and uses of the sea and airspace guaranteed to all nations in international law, including the interpretation held by the United States and many other countries concerning operational freedoms for military forces in EEZs; - U.S. commitments and security structure-fulfilling U.S. security commitments in the Western Pacific, and maintaining and enhancing the U.S.-led security architecture in the Western Pacific, including U.S. security relationships with treaty allies and partner states; and - preventing a regional hegemon-preventing China from becoming a regional hegemon in East Asia, and potentially as part of that, preventing China from controlling or dominating the ECS or SCS.
+- defending peaceful resolution of disputes-defending the principle under the current U.S.-led international order that disputes between countries should be resolved peacefully, without coercion, intimidation, threats, or the use of force, and in a manner consistent with international law, and resisting the emergence of an alternative "might-makes-right" approach to international affairs; - defending freedom of the seas-defending the principle under the current U.S.led international order of freedom of seas, meaning the rights, freedoms, and uses of the sea and airspace guaranteed to all nations in international law, including the interpretation held by the United States and many other countries concerning operational freedoms for military forces in EEZs; - fulfilling security commitments-fulfilling U.S. security commitments in the Western Pacific, including treaty commitments; - maintaining regional security architecture-maintaining and enhancing the U.S.-led security architecture in the Western Pacific, including U.S. security relationships with treaty allies and partner states; - maintaining favorable regional balance of power-maintaining a regional balance of power that is favorable to the United States and its allies and partners; and - preventing emergence of a regional hegemon-preventing China from becoming a regional hegemon in East Asia, and potentially as part of that, preventing China from controlling or dominating the ECS or SCS.

-Regarding the second of the five items listed at top-identifying specific actions that are intended to support U.S. policy goals-a key element would be to have a clear understanding of which actions are intended to support which goals, and to maintain an alignment of actions with policy goals.
+In terms of identifying specific actions that are intended to support U.S. policy goals, a key element would be to have a clear understanding of which actions are intended to support which goals, and to maintain an alignment of actions with policy goals.
 For example, U.S. freedom of navigation (FON) operations can directly support the second potential policy goal above, but might support the other policy goals only indirectly, marginally, or not at all.